 - whether the residential tenancy agreement will be terminated if the repairs are not completed by the due date.

-The parties to the repair order are responsible for obtaining all key information and details from the Tribunal in relation to the repair order, such as the standard or quality of the repairs and whether the property owner/manager will be able to perform or to conduct the repair order themselves.
+The parties to the repair order are responsible for obtaining all key information and details from QCAT in relation to the repair order, such as the standard or quality of the repairs and whether the managing party will be able to perform or to conduct the repair order themselves.

 Complying with a repair order – time extensions and entry